 topology set-stable cacheName

-• If the current topology is missing more nodes than the number of owners, the force flag is necessary to confirm the operation.
+If the number of nodes missing from the current topology is more than or equal to the number of owners, the force flag is necessary to confirm the operation.

 topology set-stable cacheName -f